 While child custody can become a contentious issue in a divorce, determining the future of family pets can also be emotionally challenging.
 At Cohen Family Law, our practice is dedicated to helping families in Arizona find amicable solutions to these challenges.
-If you and your soon to be ex are involved in a dispute over the family dog, cat, horse or any other pet in a divorce, we can guide you to a decision that works for the entire family, including your faithful companion.
+If you and your soon-to-be ex are involved in a dispute over the family dog, cat, horse, or any other pet in a divorce, we can guide you to a decision that works for the entire family, including your faithful companion.

 How is property divided in an Arizona divorce?

 Unlike most states, Arizona is a community property state.
 Any property that is acquired during the marriage is considered community property that is to be divided equally between the spouses.
 On the other hand, property acquired before the marriage by either spouse is considered separate and belongs to the spouse who acquired it.
-The court determines the value of community property as a whole and divides it between the spouses.
+The court determines the value of community property as a whole and divides it between spouses.
 Ultimately, the goal is for each spouse to own approximately half of the community property; this does not necessarily mean a 50/50 split, however.

 How are pets treated in a divorce?

 Under Arizona law, pets are considered personal property.
 As such, a family pet may be either separate property or marital property.
 If the animal was acquired during the course of the marriage, it is generally considered marital property that must be divided between the spouses.
-Unlike a couch or a television set, however, a pet is living property.
+Unlike a couch or a television set, however, a pet is a living property.
 In addition, most pets have little significant market value, with the exception of show dogs and race horses.

-When it comes to the family dog, cat or bird, its intrinsic value is determined by the relationship and affinity each family member has for the pet.
+When it comes to the family dog, cat, or bird, its intrinsic value is determined by the relationship and affinity each family member has for the pet.
 While the court may find that the pet belongs to one spouse or the other, the court may also consider the well-being of any children, as well as the pet, in which case the pet may be awarded to the spouse who has primary custody of the children.